 The old advice is the best advice: be prepared and don't make a trip in really bad conditions if you don't have to.
 Ask yourself twice or three times if the journey merits the risk you are taking ?
 Many drivers have a sense of invincibility behind the wheel but when things go wrong in ice or snow conditions that go wrong fast and they can go disastrously wrong.
 So calculate your risk carefully.
-Sheep farmers dealing with the lambing season may not have a choice about their journey, but many of the rest of us do.
+Farmers dealing may not have a choice about their journey, but many of the rest of us do.
 And farmers have alternatives to cars.

 Two of the most important things to check for winter driving conditions are your battery and your tyres.
 If your battery is old and or failing then you are likely to have major problems.
 If your battery fails then so to do your heating, lights and everything else and the car won't start.
 If your battery is older than three years then you really should have it checked and see if it needs to be replaced - batteries work hard at all times of the year and are not designed to last forever.
 Having a good battery is half the preparation for winter driving.